Scthe/scthe.github.io/content/blog/2023-12-17-vulkan-resources/vulkan-resources.md

 We did not need to set any `flags` (default `0` in Ash, you should set it manually in C/C++) or `queueFamilyIndexCount` (ignored anyway due to `vk::SharingMode::EXCLUSIVE`).

-After creating the image, you should also consider setting the **actual** initial layout. `VK_IMAGE_LAYOUT_UNDEFINED` or `VK_IMAGE_LAYOUT_PREINITIALIZED` are used only during initialization and can be quite awkward to handle in the rest of the code.
-You can use (by now very familiar) `with_setup_cb` pattern for this.
-This approach can also be found in Sascha Willems's [VulkanTexture.cpp](https://github.com/SaschaWillems/Vulkan/blob/a467d941599a2cef5bd0eff696999bca8d75ee23/base/VulkanTexture.cpp#L204).
+After creating an image, you should also consider setting the **actual** initial layout. `VK_IMAGE_LAYOUT_UNDEFINED` or `VK_IMAGE_LAYOUT_PREINITIALIZED` are used only during initialization.
+This can be quite awkward to handle in the rest of the code.
+Use the `with_setup_cb` pattern to fix this.
+Such a solution can also be found in Sascha Willems's [VulkanTexture.cpp](https://github.com/SaschaWillems/Vulkan/blob/a467d941599a2cef5bd0eff696999bca8d75ee23/base/VulkanTexture.cpp#L204).